 Since it was a lean month and rainy season, they let us occupy our assigned rooms early.
-Again, it is always good to travel during off-peak period because customers are not many and you may even enjoy their promos and discounts.
+Again, traveling during the off-peak period is always good because there are few customers, and you may even enjoy their promos and discounts.

 Accommodation at Brazaville Beach Resort

-The family rooms, which can accommodate 3 persons had extra beds so that each family stays in one room.
+The family rooms, which accommodated three persons, had extra beds, so each family stayed in one room.
 They have clean and crispy mattresses and blankets, too.

-The bathrooms were spacious and well-maintained and the area had 24-hour CCTV system.
+The bathrooms were spacious and well-maintained, and the area had a 24-hour CCTV system.
 After all, they are DOT-accredited for nothing, so it follows that they have superior facilities.

 After eating our lunch and ensuring everything was in order, we checked the surrounding areas.

 The resort has six family rooms, an expansive common living area, a big terrace, and a wide beachfront.
 The living area also serves as a dining area for guests and walk-in customers.
 On the other side, you can relax, sip a cold drink and watch beachcombers walk or play on the beach at the resort’s big terrace.

 On the beachfront, guests may play volleyball, stroll or run on the shoreline, or maybe chase the waves endlessly.
 Watching the sunset while having a drink is very romantic, especially if you are with your spouse.